ChronVer/chronver/README.md

 ![](banner.png "ChronVer banner")

-**[ChronVer](https://chronver.org) (Chronological Versioning) is calendar-based versioning.** In the age of rapid software releases, knowing _when_ something released is more important than arbitrary numbers from an outdated versioning system that most people never adhere to anyway.
+**[ChronVer](https://chronver.org) (Chronological Versioning) is calendar‑based versioning.** In the age of rapid software releases, knowing _when_ something released is more important than arbitrary numbers from an outdated versioning system that most people never adhere to anyway.
 Finally, versioning for the rest of us.